Office of the Insurance Commissioner in Washington State

 (2) Failing to acknowledge and act reasonably promptly upon communications with respect to claims arising under insurance policies.

-(3) Failing to adopt and implement reasonable standards for the prompt investigation of claims arising under insurance policies.
+(3) Failing to adopt and implement reasonable standards for promptly investigating claims arising under insurance policies.

 (4) Refusing to pay claims without conducting a reasonable investigation.

-(5) Failing to affirm or deny coverage of claims within a reasonable time after fully completed proof of loss documentation has been submitted.
+(5) Failing to affirm or deny claims coverage within a reasonable time after fully completed proof of loss documentation has been submitted.

-(6) Not attempting in good faith to effectuate prompt, fair and equitable settlements of claims in which liability has become reasonably clear.
+(6) Not attempting in good faith to effectuate prompt, fair, and equitable settlements of claims in which liability has become reasonably clear.
 In particular, this includes an obligation to promptly pay property damage claims to innocent third parties in clear liability situations.
-If two or more insurers share liability, they should arrange to make appropriate payment, leaving to themselves the burden of apportioning liability.
+If two or more insurers share liability, they should arrange to make appropriate payments, leaving the burden of apportioning liability to themselves.

 (8) Attempting to settle a claim for less than the amount to which a reasonable person would have believed he or she was entitled by reference to written or printed advertising material accompanying or made part of an application.

-(10) Asserting to a first party claimant a policy of appealing arbitration awards in favor of insureds or first party claimants for the purpose of compelling them to accept settlements or compromises less than the amount awarded in arbitration.
+(10) Asserting to a first-party claimant a policy of appealing arbitration awards in favor of insureds or first-party claimants to compel them to accept settlements or compromises less than the amount awarded in the arbitration.

-(11) Delaying the investigation or payment of claims by requiring a first party claimant or his or her physician to submit a preliminary claim report and then requiring subsequent submissions which contain substantially the same information.
+(11) Delaying the investigation or payment of claims by requiring a first-party claimant or his or her physician to submit a preliminary claim report and then requiring subsequent submissions that contain substantially the same information.

 (12) Failing to promptly settle claims, where liability has become reasonably clear, under one portion of the insurance policy coverage in order to influence settlements under other portions of the insurance policy coverage.